What questions do you have about the omicron variant? Ask The Post.

 Although the omicron variant’s mutations have concerned scientists, who are quickly trying to learn all they can, much remains unknown.
 “It’s a complete black box,” one virologist told The Post.

 What questions do you have?
-Three health and science reporters — Akilah Johnson, Fenit Nirappil and Joel Achenbach — and William Booth, the London bureau chief for The Post, will answer your questions on Wednesday at 1 p.m.
-Eastern Time.
+Three health and science reporters — Akilah Johnson, Fenit Nirappil and Joel Achenbach — and William Booth, the London bureau chief for The Post, are answering your questions now.
 All of them have been covering the coronavirus pandemic in different capacities since its earliest days.

 Send us your question below.
 The question box includes a space for your name, but this is optional.
 Your question may be edited for accuracy and clarity.